 Change of owners: Teltronic's corporate saga 🔄

-Teltronic changes hands like changing shirts in a football match.
+Teltronic changes hands as easily as changing a jersey in a football match.
 Nazca bought it in July 2025 and, just a few months later, has already sold it to Amper.
-The 412 employees must be wondering whether to learn the new owner's anthem or simply rent an apartment near the headquarters to avoid getting lost in so much shareholder movement.
-At least the headquarters remain in Malpica.
+The 412 employees must be wondering whether it's time to learn the anthem of the new ownership or simply rent an apartment near the headquarters to avoid getting lost in so much shareholder movement.
+At least the headquarters remains in Malpica.